An easy, dairy-free and paleo fudge recipe packed with pecans and dried cherries made without any refined sugar!

 Out of all the sweets and treats we make, offer and eat during the holiday season, I always look forward to fudge.
-Don’t get me wrong, I never pass up an opportunity to whip up some of my favorite cookies or any chocolatey treat for that matter, but there’s just something extra special about a batch of homemade vegan chocolate pecan fudge this time of year.
+Don’t get me wrong, I never pass up an opportunity to whip up some of my favorite cookies or any chocolatey treat for that matter, but there’s just something extra special about a batch of homemade fudge this time of year.

 Deliciously dense, yet with a melt-in-your-mouth creaminess, fudge is always a crowd-pleaser around the holidays or any time of year.

-While traditional fudge can be a labor of love with its precise temperatures and techniques, this foolproof chocolate fudge comes together quickly and easily, no need to get out the thermometer or wait for ideal weather conditions to make it.
+While traditional fudge can be a labor of love with its precise temperatures and techniques, this foolproof paleo fudge recipe comes together quickly and easily, no need to get out the thermometer or wait for ideal weather conditions to make it.
 This is the kind of recipe you can throw together the night before the holiday party or keep in the fridge all month long in case guests drop in.